Paramaribo: Demographics

 Paramaribo has a population of 240,924 people (2012 census).
-While the population number is stagnating in recent years, many towns in the surrounding Wanica District are increasing in population.
+While the population number has been stagnating in recent years, the population in many towns in the surrounding Wanica District is increasing.

 The city is famed for its diverse ethnic makeup with 27% identifying as Creoles (African or mixed African-European descent), 23% as East Indian, 18% as Multiracial, 16% as Maroons (descendants of escaped enslaved Africans), 10% as Javanese, 2% as Indigenous, 1.5% as Chinese, and smaller numbers of Europeans (primarily of Dutch and Portuguese descent), Lebanese and Jews.
 In the past decades a significant number of Brazilians, Guyanese and new Chinese immigrants have settled in Paramaribo.